SiluPanda/blog/_posts/2019-2-22-My-first-blockchain-hackathon.md

 title: My first Blockchain Hackathon
 ---

 I with two other amazing people participated in the I_Hack hackathon organized by E-cell, IIT Bombay in Jan 2019.
 The hackathon was of blockchain track and the participants were free to choose their own idea and work on it.
-For me, blockchain was a complete new track, because it is a emerging technology and generally college curriculams does not cover all this yet.
+For me, blockchain was a complete new track, because it is an emerging technology and generally college curriculams does not cover all these yet.
 I only had attended a workshop a week before the hackthon which was on making a sample toy DApp.
 However, I participated, looking forward to meet people, explore a new technology and have some goodies :P.

 ### My understanding of Blockchain